ampledata/ampledata.github.com/articles/secure_baresip.md

         a=ptime:20

-This output provides the following verifications:
+This output ensures the system meets the following standards:

 **Signaling**